Tell me a story, traveller,

 "Traveller" - T. E. Pyrus

 Last Autumn I had the pleasure of becoming friends with two romantic adventurous souls, getting to know them while filming their destination wedding in Crete.
 Their love story is as unique as they are.
 Jumi is from the Philippines and Greg is from Brooklyn, New York.
 They both are food and travel bloggers, living an unconventional life fueled by their shared passions.
-The couple decided to organize an intimate elopement in Crete with just the two of them, instead of having a traditional wedding with many guests and social obligations in New York.
+The couple decided to organize an intimate elopement in Crete reaching Balos Lagoon with a Sailboat.
 The decision to get married in Crete was very special for them, as it was an opportunity for Greg to introduce Jumi to Crete, an island very close to Greg’s heart.
 It was also Jumi’s first time traveling to Greece, and the start of their new chapter in life together.
 I was delighted they had invited me to be their Crete Wedding Videographer and tell the story of their elopement wedding in the picturesque Balos Lagoon.

 If you haven’t already enjoyed my other intimate Greece wedding videos in Santorini, Anafi, Kythnos or Paxos go have a look.
-But first you should definitely press play right above and watch this emotional story in Crete.
+But first, you should press play right above and watch this emotional story in Crete.

 Crete Is Made For Incredible Destination Weddings